muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 Don't get me wrong.
 I love simplicity.
 That's my first priority for note taking and others.
 But I also know that trying to make a system too simple can make it rather complex.

-Keeping everything in a single note file is, in my opinion, taking simplicity a bit too far.
+Keeping everything in a single note is, in my opinion, taking simplicity a bit too far.
 Here you are left at the mercy of the default search.
 It works fine until you have too much repetitions of the word you are looking for.
-In that case you can't help but introduce some kind of tagging e.g. hashtags, to search for that specific word faster.
+In that case you can't help but have to introduce some kind of tagging e.g. hashtags, to search for that specific word faster.

 Another issue I found with the One Big Text File (OBTF) is, without some kind of structure or organization, you don't have much order.
 You won't know where a particular note is.
 You might not have to know the exact locatin of the note, but having a sense of where you can find it, will give you a better grasp.
 It's like a physical note book.
 You know the location of the notes, maybe not precisely, but you got the idea.